Our Peers-Empowerment and Navigational Support – Community Living (OP-ENS – CL)

-OP-ENS is a research study that will answer the question, “Do peer health navigators help people with disabilities get better health care?"
+OP-ENS - CL is a research study that will answer the question, “Does a remote, mHealth enabled peer navigator intervention help people with newly acquired disabilities transition to community living?"

-Peer heath navigator (PHN) programs have been successfully used with people with chronic conditions.
-PHNs are persons from the local community who share the same demographic as those people that they serve.
-PHNs empower individuals to take control of their health care by providing individualized supports and structured problem solving skill building to help overcome health care barriers.
+Peer navigator (PHN) programs have been successfully used with people with chronic conditions.
+PNs are persons from the local community who share the same demographic as those people that they serve.
+PNs empower individuals to take control of their health and community living by providing individualized supports and structured problem solving skill building to help overcome community living barriers.

-The purpose of this study is to implement and evaluate OP-ENS, a PHN intervention program, tailored to meet the primary health care needs of Medicaid beneficiaries with physical disabilities.
+The purpose of this study is to implement and evaluate OP-ENS - CL, a PN intervention program, tailored to meet the community re-integration needs of people with newly acquired physical disabilities.

 Joel Margolis interviews OP-ENS principal investigator, Susan Magasi and peer health navigators Ron Booze and Ryann Brown about the OP-ENS program.
 This program was produced by Adapt of Chicago Productions, a CAN TV Community Partner.